 - Lightspeed energy bars were a running gag on Justice League since The Flash did a commercial for them.
 In it, he is fighting the Rogues and his speed runs out until a kid on a skateboard throws him a Lightspeed bar.
 In a later episode, Deadshot smuggles a ceramic gun onto the JLA watchtower by hiding the parts in Lightspeed wrappers.

-- "Mintberry CRUUUNCH!!"
+- South Park: "Mintberry CRUUUNCH!!"
 Only the power of mint and berry combined can defeat the Dark One.

 - Referenced in the Danny Phantom episode "What You Want" — Dash wanted to be a monster to crush the opposing football team, and after Desiree turns him into one, one of the announcers for the game comments, "Wow!
 It looks like those high-protein breakfasts are really paying off!"

 - During the early 90s, the Norwegian soft drink Solo ran a series of adverts that would always start out as stereotypical adverts of this kind...
 Only for nothing to really happen when they drank it, or for things to somehow get even worse.
 The tagline used was that Solo was "probably the only soft drink that does nothing but quench your thirst".

 - The Simpsons: The episode "King of the Hill" parodies this with Powersauce bars.
 The initial plan for their ad campaign is to get Rainier Wolfcastle to climb Springfield's tallest mountain.
 When he refuses, they get a newly-fit Homer to do it instead.

 Neil: New angle.
 Joe Schlub eats Powersauce bar, becomes world's mightiest man.

 Brad: It's believable.
 That's what I like about it.